bramscher/konmashi/docs/# Req Docs-PRD2:Konmashi.md

 ---
 **Epic 2: MVP "Easy Button" Content Generation (Text & Image Posts)**

 * **Goal:** To deliver the core "superpower" of generating fundamental on-brand content.
-This involves enabling users to initiate requests for text-based social media posts (e.g., for Twitter, LinkedIn) and image-based posts (including AI-generated images and captions, e.g., for Instagram) via the conversational Orchestrator AI.
+This involves enabling users to initiate requests for text-based social media posts (e.g., for Twitter, LinkedIn) and image-based posts (including AI-generated images and captions, e.g., for Instagram) via the conversational Orchestrator Kroid.
 Users should be able to review these generated assets, optimized for at least two platforms.

 **User Stories for Epic 2:**

 **1. Story 2.1: Conversational AI Request for Text Post**
-    * **User Story:** "As a Tenant, I want to request a text-based social media post (e.g., for Twitter, LinkedIn) via the conversational Orchestrator AI by providing a topic or simple prompt, so that I can quickly generate initial on-brand text content."
+    * **User Story:** "As a Tenant, I want to request a text-based social media post (e.g., for Twitter, LinkedIn) via the conversational Orchestrator Kroid by providing a topic or simple prompt, so that I can quickly generate initial on-brand text content."
     * **Acceptance Criteria (ACs):**
-        * **AC1:** The Orchestrator AI chat interface accepts natural language requests for text-based posts.
+        * **AC1:** The Orchestrator Kroid chat interface accepts natural language requests for text-based posts.
         * **AC2:** The user can specify a topic or provide a simple prompt for the desired text content.
         * **AC3:** The user can indicate (or the system defaults to) a primary target platform for the initial text post generation (e.g., "general social post," "tweet," "LinkedIn post").
         * **AC4:** The request is successfully submitted to the backend for processing.
-        * **AC5:** The user receives an acknowledgement from the Orchestrator AI that the text post generation has started.
+        * **AC5:** The user receives an acknowledgement from the Orchestrator Kroid that the text post generation has started.

 **2. Story 2.2: AI Generation of On-Brand Text Post**
     * **User Story:** "As the System (Konmashi AI), I want to process the tenant's request (from Story 2.1) and their brand identity (from Epic 1) to generate a relevant, on-brand text-based social media post, so that the tenant receives a useful draft."